utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/setting-up.md

 !!! note
     The following steps requires Gradle to be installed, checkout their [website](https://gradle.org) for installation instructions.

-Firstly, you need to setup a gradle [wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
+Firstly, you need to setup a Gradle [wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
 The wrapper will ensure that anyone who wants to build your project from source will use the same gradle version.

 === "Windows"
     ```shell